CatalaLang/catala-book/src/2-3-list-scopes.md

 As it already happened for article 8, subsequent articles are likely to introduce refinements and exceptions for this share of household tax.
 In this case, it is preferable to use a fully-fledged scope to represent this extra computation step.
-The scope is readable by lawyers and has better convenient features to add input and output parameters, define exceptions for its local variables, etc.
+The scope is readable by lawyers and has convenient features to add input and output parameters, define exceptions for its local variables, etc.